Pamela Rai: University of Victoria

 From 1984 to 1986 Rai swam for the University of Victoria, swimming only two full seasons, yet dominating Canadian university women's swimming.
-She graduated the University of Victoria with a degree in sociology in 1990, later pursuing studies in Education at the University of British Columbia in Vancouver from 1994 to 1995.
+She graduated the University of Victoria with a degree in sociology in 1990, later pursuing studies in education at the University of British Columbia in Vancouver from 1994 to 1995.
 During her collegiate swimming career, she trained primarily with UVic Head Swimming Coach Dr. Peter Vizsolyi who began swim coaching at UVic in 1983 and would coach 10 Canadian Olympic swimmers during his long coaching tenure.
 Shannon's on campus training facility was the McKinnon Pool at the Archie McKinnon Building, built in 1975, on the U. Victoria campus, which consisted of a six lane pool and a diving well.
-She also trained with her former Coach Ron Jacks with the Vic-O team While swimming for the University, she set five Canadian Interscholastic Athletic Union (CIAU) records in two years and was subsequently recognized as the 1985 Canadian University Swimmer of the Year.
+She also trained with her former Coach Ron Jacks with the Vic-O team While swimming for the university, she set five Canadian Interscholastic Athletic Union (CIAU) records in two years and was subsequently recognized as the 1985 Canadian University Swimmer of the Year.
 Her Canadian records set during the 1985 CIAU Championships included a time of 4:17.32 in the 400m freestyle, and 57.34 in the 100m freestyle.

 At the 1986 Canada West Championships, she placed first in the 400-metre freestyle with a time of 4:22.71, eclipsing her previous record of 4:30.52.
 She placed first in the 800-metre freestyle with a time of 9:01.74, eclipsing her previous record of 9:09.61, and also won the 100-metre butterfly.

-Before her 1986 retirement from competitive swimming, Pamela competed on Canada's 4 × 100 m freestyle relay team, capturing a gold medal at Edinburgh Scottland's Commonwealth Games.
+Before her 1986 retirement from competitive swimming, Pamela competed on Canada's 4 × 100 m freestyle relay team, capturing a gold medal at Edinburgh Scotland's Commonwealth Games.
 She and her teammates established a new Canadian and Commonwealth record of 3:48.45 for the event.

 Coach and teaching careers

 From 1985 through 2005, Rai intermittently coached swimming to youth at clubs in Delta, North Vancouver, Courtenay, and Manama, Bahrain.

-After a career of over 25 years, Rai retired as a high school English, Math, Special Education, and social justice teacher primarily with Nanaimo District Secondary School (NDSS) on Vancouver Island, near the Nanaimo Aquatic Centre, and at nearby Ladysmith Secondary School in Ladysmith.
-Both schools are 8th-12th grade secondary schools and are part of Vancouver's School District 68.
-Nanaimo Secondary is across from the Ice Centre and Serauxmen Fields.
-It's approximately to Vancouver Island University makes it a central point for both athletics and academics.
+After a career of over 25 years, Rai retired as a high school English, Math, Special Education, and social justice teacher primarily with Nanaimo District Secondary School (NDSS) in Nanaimo, Vancouver Island.
 Outside her professional life, Pamela continues to enjoy swimming and is a certified yoga instructor trained in India of the Sivananda lineage.
-Rai opened Silent Moon yoga in Nanaimo, British Columbia while serving as a teacher in Nanaimo.
+Rai opened Dharti Mata Centre in Nanaimo, British Columbia while serving as a teacher in Nanaimo.
+She served as a member of the BC Games Society board of directors for 6 years.

 In 2021, Pamela continued her social activism representing the need to preserve old forests as a member of the Rainforest Flying Squad, a volunteer organization dedicated to protecting the little remaining old growth forests on Vancouver Island.